giaenuuu/Professional-Scrum-Developer-Certification/README.md

 The PSD certification is a simple certification for developers who want to prove theiry knowledge in Scrum.
 The assessment for this certification can be done ![here](https://www.scrum.org/assessments/professional-scrum-developer-certification).

 I once had a try, but failed.
 Thats why I opened this repository to provide others useful information about the assesment.
+With the first failed try  I learnerd, that the practice exams are bad to practice, because after one or two rounds, you already know all questions. **Thats why i recommend first carefully reading all documentation at least two or three times** before taking the exams.

 ## Documentation